GoSuda

 What is MCP?

 MCP is a protocol developed by Anthropic for Claude.
-MCP, an acronym for Model Context Protocol, enables LLMs to actively request external actions or resources.
-Since MCP is merely a protocol for literal requests and responses, the process and execution must be handled by the developer.
+MCP stands for Model Context Protocol, which enables an LLM to actively request external actions or resources.
+Since MCP is literally just a protocol that provides requests and responses, the process and execution must be handled by the developer.

-Before explaining internal operations, let us briefly examine Gemini Function Calling.
-Similar to MCP, Gemini Function Calling allows an LLM to proactively invoke external actions.
-One might then question why Function Calling is being introduced.
-The reason for its inclusion is that Function Calling predates MCP, and both utilize the OpenAPI schema, suggesting compatibility and similar operational behavior.
-Consequently, the explanations provided for Gemini Function Calling are more detailed and are thus presented as a helpful reference.
+Before explaining the internal operation, we will briefly discuss Gemini Function Calling.
+Gemini Function Calling, like MCP, allows an LLM to proactively call external actions.
+One might wonder why Function Calling is brought up.
+The reason it is brought up is that Function Calling predates MCP, and they both utilize the OpenAPI schema, making them compatible and suggesting similar interactions.
+Consequently, Gemini Function Calling offers more detailed explanations, which are helpful, hence its inclusion.

 FunctionCalling